Oakdene is registered with the Care Quality Commission for three regulated activities:

 - The type of care package and needs of the individual resident.

 Funding for fees is dependent on the personal finances and care needs of each resident.
 Each resident has a financial assessment carried out by Social Services where appropriate.
-The current rules can be complicated and our Manager is always willing to help signpost people to where they need to go for advice.
+The current rules can be complicated and our director is always willing to help signpost people to where they need to go for advice.

 The fees cover all personal care and accommodation.
 Areas not covered are: